bikefittr.com

 Shoes Pre-Mounted vs. Running Start

-Shoes on bike Secure shoe holders, easy-entry cleats
+Shoes on bike (flying mount) Secure shoe holders, easy-entry cleats 15-30 seconds faster in T1

 Cleat Alignment for Quick Engagement